chipsalliance/chisel/docs/src/explanations/connectable.md

 A not uncommon usecase is to try to connect two Records; for matching members, they should be connected, but for unmatched members, they should be ignored.
 To accomplish this,  use the other operators to initialize all Record members, then use `:<>=` with `waiveAll` to connect only the matching members.

-> Note that `.viewAsSuperType`, static casts, nor a custom dataview helps this case because the types are still `Record`.
+> Note that none of `.viewAsSuperType`, static casts, nor a custom DataView helps this case because the Scala types are still `Record`.

 ```scala mdoc:silent
 import scala.collection.immutable.SeqMap